-First, they brainstormed their ideas about what it means to be a 5th grader.
+First, they brainstormed ideas about what it means to be a 5th grader.
 They started off by writing their own thoughts and then worked with a partner to share and grow their list.
 We shared as a class and created the chart above.
 They did a great job capturing the spirit of what being a 5th grader really means.
-(I especially like “We are mature.”
+(I especially liked “We are mature.”
 That one got a smile from me for sure!)

 We recorded the top 5 ideas and slept on it…just in case they wanted to add or change anything.

 Once everyone agreed – each kid took their choice of Sharpie and signed their name.
 We hung this class pledge on the door so we would pass it every time we left or came back to the room.

 After we finished the classroom pledge, we used the freebie below to make a copy of the classroom pledge for each student AND to create their own Personal Pledge.
 I can’t wait!!
 To grab your own copy, click the picture below…